StatVisions/allentaxes/README.md

 3-bracket: When a family is in the upper end of the 9.5% bracket.
 I need to make an adjustment so they drop one more bracket to the 8.05% rate.

 10-error: changing household count does not property change bracket

+5-agerange: I need to add age range of primary.

+6-region: I need to add region.